 Water Purification Tablets: Which Actually Work?
 [2026 Testing Guide]

 When your city’s water supply fails — whether from a burst main, contamination event, or natural disaster — water purification tablets are the fastest, lightest, and most affordable way to make water safe to drink.
 But not all tablets are created equal.
 Some kill bacteria but miss viruses.
 Others taste terrible.
 And that expired pack in your emergency kit?
 It might still work — or it might not.
+For more details, check out our guide on Portable Water Filters Emergency: Top 5 Compact Purifiers for Urban Survival.
+You may also find How to Purify Water at Home: 7 DIY Methods That Work in Emergencies helpful.
+See also our Urban Water & Food Security: Complete Apartment Preparedness Guide.

 This guide breaks down the three main types of water purification tablets, compares the top 6 products side by side, and answers the questions urban preppers actually ask — including whether expired tablets are still safe to use.
+You can calculate your water needs for a personalized plan.
+You can plan your food storage setup for a personalized plan.

 Types of Water Purification Tablets